Liqueurs are the supporting cast of cocktails. However, they're more than capable of standing on their own and being the star of the show.

 With so many flavors and mixes available, you can enjoy liqueurs straight or mixed.

-Not all liqueurs are suitable for sipping, but there are quite a few that are a delicious cocktail all on their own.
+Not all liqueurs are suitable for sipping, but there are quite a few that are a delicious cocktail all on their own, such as Galliano.
 Here are a few suggestions to get you started on your journey.

 In case you prefer a dessert or creamy flavor, Godiva liqueur, Irish cream, and tequila rose are all excellent options.
 Coffee liqueur, such as Kahlua, and coffee tequila liqueur are delicious options, as well.
 If you want a nutty-earthy taste, give Frangelico, Amaretto, or Disaronno a try on the rocks.